Christ-GUEDEGBE/ELECTRIC_CARS/README.md

    - Government incentives or regulations
    - Growing consumer interest in fully electric vehicles

-•PHEV Stability: Plug-in Hybrid Electric Vehicles show more modest but steady growth, maintaining numbers between 2,000-5,000 vehicles in recent years, suggesting a stable but smaller market segment.
+• PHEV Stability: Plug-in Hybrid Electric Vehicles show more modest but steady growth, maintaining numbers between 2,000-5,000 vehicles in recent years, suggesting a stable but smaller market segment.

-•Early Market: Both vehicle types show minimal presence before 2010, indicating that the electric vehicle market was relatively nascent in the early 2000s.
+• Early Market: Both vehicle types show minimal presence before 2010, indicating that the electric vehicle market was relatively nascent in the early 2000s.

 ## 3. Which type of vehicles have the most electric range?